Elizabeth of Poland, Queen of Hungary: Early life

-She was a member of the Polish royal House of Piast, the daughter of Władysław I the Elbow-high, prince of Kujavia, later King of Poland, and Jadwiga of Greater Poland.
+Elizabeth was a member of the Polish royal House of Piast, the daughter of Władysław I the Elbow-high, prince of Kuyavia, later King of Poland, and Jadwiga of Kalisz.
 She was the sister of Casimir III of Poland, who died in 1370.
 Her older sister was Cunigunde of Poland, who was married to Bernard of Świdnica.

 Queen consort

 She was married on 6 July 1320 to Charles I Robert, King of Hungary.
 Elizabeth was Charles' fourth wife.
 The marriage brought an alliance between Poland and Hungary.

 Charles' two previous marriages are believed not to have left surviving issue, at least no surviving sons.
 Charles' first wife Maria of Bytom was believed to have been barren but it is also believed she bore two daughters: Catherine and Elizabeth.
 Others however believe that the two girls were daughters of Queen Elizabeth.

 While at court in Hungary, Elizabeth is credited as having been the first to introduce perfume, then known as Hungary Water, to Europe and the western world.

+During the failed regicide in 1330, Felician Záh severed four fingers of Elizabeth.